San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - San Francisco is 6-7-0 against the spread this year.

-- This season, the 49ers are winless ATS when entering a game as a favorite of 9 points or more.
+- This season, the 49ers are winless against the spread when entering a game as a favorite of 9.5 points or more.

-- San Francisco's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- San Francisco's games this year have hit the over seven times in 13 opportunities (53.8%).

-- When San Francisco scores more than 27.2 points, it is 4-2 against the spread and 5-1 overall.
+- When San Francisco records more than 27.2 points, it is 4-2 against the spread and 5-1 overall.

-- When San Francisco piles up over 364.5 yards, the team is 2-3 against the spread and 3-2 overall.
+- San Francisco is 2-3 against the spread and 3-2 overall when the team churns out over 364.5 yards.

 - This year, the 49ers have turned the ball over 18 times, three more than the Falcons' takeaways (15).